Advocate for Disability Issues

 Best Life Alliance

 The coalition (formerly known as The 5% Campaign) succeeded in getting a 5% rate increase for HCBS in 2014, which was an important step in the right direction.
-However, a serious workforce crisis continues and funding has not kept up with rising costs.
-The Best Life Alliance will ask lawmakers to prioritize funding in 2016 to address the crisis and support reforms that promote quality services, choice and individualized services.
+However, because no rate increase was received in 2016, a serious workforce crisis continues and funding has not kept up with rising costs.
+The Best Life Alliance will ask lawmakers to prioritize funding in 2017 to address the crisis and support reforms that promote quality services, choice and individualized services.

 COAL members at the 2015 Minnesota Council of Nonprofits annual luncheon with their Advocacy award.